 The curriculum at Bishop Ramsey has been designed to give students a varied ‘diet’ through the timetabled lessons as well as the many extra curricular opportunities outside the classroom.

 There are 25 lessons in a week (five one hour lessons each day), one of which (Friday Period 2) is Learning for Life.
 In this lesson, students work in their tutor groups looking at issues that affect them as members of the community and encouraging the growth of their personal identities.
 Some are specific to their year e.g. option choices in Year 8, whilst others are wider in their relevance e.g. awareness of environmental issues.

 The curriculum at Key Stage 3 (Years 7 to 8) covers all the needs of students to gain a good understanding of the subjects.

 During Year 8 the students select the subjects they wish to follow at GCSE.
 They choose 4 from a list of subjects already studied as well as new ones e.g. Sociology.
 The Year Director works closely with the students and parents to ensure good choices are made and there is the opportunity to personalise the curriculum to allow students more support for English and Mathematics as well as other lessons.

-In the Sixth Form, most students study 4 A Levels (GCE) in Year 12 and drop one subject to concentrate on 3 A Levels.
+In the Sixth Form, most students study 4 A Levels (GCE) in Year 12 and drop one subject early on to concentrate on 3 A Levels.
 Extra qualifications are available which enhance future applications - Students are able to do Further Maths if they take Maths A Level and all students can choose to do an Extended Project Qualification.

 Extra-Curricular & Enrichment